waku-org/examples.waku.org/examples/relay-direct-chat/README.md

-# Using Waku Relay WebRTC
+# Direct WebRTC connection for Waku Relay

 **Demonstrates**:

 - Waku Relay node with direct WebRTC connection
 - Pure Javascript/HTML.

-This example uses Waku Filter to listen to messages and Waku Light Push to send messages.
+This example uses WebRTC transport and Waku Relay to exchange messages.

 To test the example run `npm install` and then `npm start`.

-The `master` branch's HEAD is deployed at https://examples.waku.org/relay-chat/.
+The `master` branch's HEAD is deployed at https://examples.waku.org/relay-direct-chat/.

 ### Steps to run an example:
 1. Get a Waku node that implements `/libp2p/circuit/relay/0.2.0/hop` and `/libp2p/circuit/relay/0.2.0/stop`